 Film Production resumes do differ a bit from a regular corporate world resume.
-Here we address the common mistakes that we find on resumes submitted to us for resume review.
+Here we address the common mistakes found on resumes submitted to people hiring PAs.

 ONE PAGE ONLY!!!